zakariyae-C/HTML_AND_CSS-TEMPLATE_ONE/README.md

-# HTML_AND_CSS-TEMPLATE_ONE
+# HTML & CSS Web Template

-A clean and responsive web page template built using only HTML and CSS.
+A clean and responsive web template built using only **HTML** and **CSS**.
+Ideal for learning basic frontend layout techniques.

+## Features

+- Responsive layout
+- Clean and modern design
+- Built with semantic HTML5
+- Styled with pure CSS (no frameworks)